 In the world’s leading economies, regulators are in the process of forcing vast changes in the regulation and oversight of financial services firms of all types.
 The focus is on making risks held by such firms more transparent, and maintaining sufficient levels of capital to cover potential losses.
 The insurance industry is going through significant scrutiny and oversight as a result.

 In March 2010, President Obama signed the Patient Protection and Affordable Care Act.
-Designed to strengthen insurance company regulation and provide medical coverage to more than 30 million uninsured Americans, the act was hotly contested in both houses of Congress.
+Designed to strengthen insurance company regulation and provide access to medical coverage for uninsured Americans, the act was hotly contested in both houses of Congress.

-After 2014, a 3.8% unearned income tax will be levied on individuals earning more than $200,000 per year and families earning more than $250,000 per year to fund the programs in the act.
-Large employers with more than 50 employees that do not offer health benefits would begin paying $2,000 per full time staff member if any of the workers receives a tax credit to buy coverage.
+Beginning with income earned in 2013, a 3.8% unearned income tax will be levied on individuals earning more than $200,000 per year and families earning more than $250,000 per year to fund the programs in the act.
+Employers with more than 50 employees that do not offer health benefits will begin paying a $2,000 fine per full time staff member if any of the workers receives a tax credit to buy coverage.
+This fine was originally scheduled to cover 2014, but in mid-2013 the Obama Administration delayed it until 2015.
 Businesses with more than 200 employees will be required to enroll all staff automatically in health insurance plans.
 Also in 2014, the government will begin fining citizens who choose not to carry health insurance.
 The fine will start at $95 per year or 1% of annual income (whichever is greater), and rise to $695 per year or 2.5% of income by 2016.

 Internet Research Tip